-- towns may hold concurrent referenda with their counties with the outcome of the town referendum binding within the town, and - only in the case of a town not holding a referenda would a county's referendum outcome affect a town's legal sales of recreational marijuana.
+- towns may hold concurrent referendum with their counties with the outcome of the town referendum binding within the town, and - only in the case of a town not holding a referendum would a county's referendum outcome affect a town's legal sales of recreational marijuana.

 VML further requests dedicated and near-term financial state support to assist communities with the upfront, pre-implementation administrative, health, and public safety costs incurred prior to the start of legal sales in localities.
-This includes training for local law enforcement, and other applicable local government personnel (taxation, code enforcement, zoning, etc.) on the new law and regulations.
+This includes training for local law enforcement, and other applicable local government personnel (taxation, finance, revenue, code enforcement, zoning, etc.) on the new law and regulations.

 VML urges the Cannabis Control Authority to begin its work as soon as possible to fill the regulatory vacuum.
-This work must include participation by local governments to clarify state and local roles and responsibilities pertaining to marijuana rules and regulations, including but not limited to, establishing enforcement guidance and training standards, and guidance for marijuana equivalents, and eliminating ambiguity from local authority.
+This work must include participation by local governments to clarify state and local roles and responsibilities pertaining to marijuana rules and regulations.
+This work must include participation by local governments to clarify state and local roles and responsibilities pertaining to marijuana rules and regulation, including but not limited to, establishing enforcement guidance and training, standards, and guidance for marijuana equivalents, and eliminate ambiguity from local authority.
 VML supports the equitable implementation of this law.